sidchop/carpetplotR/README.md

             [Optional] A title that will appear at the top of the plot.

         -d DOWNSAMPLEFACTOR, --downsamplefactor=DOWNSAMPLEFACTOR
-            [Optional] downsample the image by a factor; WARNING: Currently this a very simple method of just seleting every nth timepoint.
-I would not use this yet, but if you have to dont go higher than 2.
+            [Optional] downsample the image by a factor.
+Highly recommend using a factor between 6-10 when using cluster ordering (i.e. -o "co"), as it can take a lot of RAM.

         -s IMAGESIZE, --imagesize=IMAGESIZE
             [Optional] Size (height & width) of the image in pixels.
 Default is 1000.
 If the images are comming out blank, try uping the size

         -R USERASTER, --useRaster=USERASTER
             [Optional] Use raster graphics.
 Speeds things up a lot, but if you are using carpetplotR on a cluster and the plots are comming out blank, set to False.

+        -h, --help
+            Show this help message and exit

 ### Troubleshooting